wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     (6) This section is subject to [sections 15 to 17A][72].

-    (7) In proceedings commenced after the death of one of the spouses, this section is modified by [section 85][231].
+    (7) In proceedings commenced after the death of one of the spouses, this section is modified by [section 85][232].

-    Section 14: substituted, on 1 February 2002, by [section 17][281] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 14: replaced, on 1 February 2002, by [section 17][281] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

 ##### 14AA Civil unions of short duration